 Step-by-Step Instructions

 Be sure to watch the recipe video as I walk you through the simple steps involved in making each of these Flavored Extracts.
-To prepare to make these extracts, be sure to check out my equipment and ingredient list so that you’ll be sure to have everything that you’ll need to get started.
+To prepare to make these extracts, check out my equipment and ingredient list so that you’ll be sure to have everything that you’ll need to get started.

 Why Vodka for Extracts?